-T-Mobile Galaxy S III update to Android 4.1.1 Jelly Bean leaksAlex Wagner - Senior News Editor
+T-Mobile Galaxy S III update to Android 4.1.1 Jelly Bean leaksAlex Wagner - Deputy Managing Editor, News Desk

 Looks like the international Samsung Galaxy S III isn't the only model enjoying the taste of leaked Jelly Beans.
 Today an Android 4.1.1 (build JRO03L) update for the T-Mobile Galaxy S III leaked over on xda-developers, complete with TouchWiz and Jelly Bean goodness like a new notifications shade.
 Unfortunately, not everything appears to be working smoothly in this leaked build.
 Users that've installed the update say that Wi-Fi calling doesn't work, and others have encountered issues with things like Google Now and the device's browser.